Mutalenic/blog_app/README.md

-## Blog app - controllers Specs
+## Blog app - Creating A Data Model

-In this project, I have set up tests on the controllers of my Blog app.
+In this project, I have used migration files to build my schema.

 ## Built with
 - Ruby